 Cross contamination breaches by UK clinical staff while transferring the ED patient to bed for transport to ICU.

-Message left by Fayette Co EPI on State reporting line was improperly handed off to Preparedness Branch SHOC.
+Message left by Fayette Co Epidemiologist on State reporting line was improperly handed off to Preparedness Branch SHOC.

-UK Security rode in elevator wearing no PPEs.
+UK Security rode in elevator with patient wearing no PPEs.

 Multiple contamination breaches by EMS during transfer of patient from ICU to EMS unit.